paragliding training center

 The P1 & P2 courses include all gear necessary for training.
 Note: As of June 16, 2017, we have had to increase our tuition charges due to a threefold increase of insurance costs in our industry.

-WE ARE COMPLETELY BOOKED FOR THE SUMMER SEASON.
-PLEASE CONTACT US IN SEPTEMBER TO ENROLL DURING THE FALL SEASON.
+NOTE: WE ARE COMPLETELY BOOKED FOR THE 2017 SUMMER SEASON.

 We do tandem training flights at this time at no charge in celebration of our PASA certification (as time permits).
 Please see our tandem operations page for more information.
 The weight limit for persons wanting to fly tandem is 190 lb, not 200 lb as mentioned in the physical and mental requirements section.